Yoan-D/detecting-duplicated-questions/README.md

 1. Please refer to ```README``` in ```pretrained_word_vectors```to download the pretrained Word2Vec model.
 2. Run ```python text_preprocessing.py``` to clean and tokenize the questions

+### Text analysis

+I examined the word frequency counts in the text corpus derived from the questions.